 DataBrew: billed per interactive session and per minute per job

 Glue ElasticViews: charges based on resources used (compute, memory, network, and I/O).

 AWS and Upsolver partner to provide an integrated solution that simplifies data pipelines for every data engineer.
-Upsolver integrates with many AWS Services including S3, Athena, Kinesis, Redshift, RDS, Sagemaker, Managed Kafka Service, and more.
-It’s also the only AWS-recommended partner for Amazon Athena as it substantially accelerates query performance.
+SQLake integrates with many AWS Services including S3, Athena, Kinesis, Redshift Spectrum, Managed Kafka Service, and more.
+Upsolver also is the only AWS-recommended partner for Amazon Athena as it substantially accelerates query performance.

 More Information on AWS Data Architecture

 - How to connect Upsolver to the Glue Data Catalog.

 - Essential resources around building, maintaining, and managing an AWS Data Lake.